Search

 Activewear and Athletic Clothing

-Merino wool’s performance advantages have made it a popular choice for men’s activewear, including t-shirts, shorts, base layers, and athletic socks.
+Merino wool’s performance advantages have made it a popular choice for men’s activewear, including summer tees, shorts, base layers, and athletic socks.
 Here’s why:

 • Moisture-wicking: Merino wool’s ability to absorb up to 30% of its weight in moisture vapor without feeling damp keeps the wearer dry and comfortable during intense workouts.